METHYMNAEOS: A HISTORY OF FIRSTS

 Methymnaeos, meaning "the Wine-Chanted", was one of the many names of Dionysus, wine god of the Greeks.
 Multiple award-winning Methymnaeos Organic Winery is in Chidira, a village on the Greek island of Lesvos.

-Under the leadership of Dr. Lambrou three exclusively organic wines are produced: orange, red and white Methymnaeos.
+Under the leadership of Yannis Lambrou since 2002 three organic wines are produced: orange, red and white Methymnaeos.
 All three wines are made with the rare winegrape Chidiriotiko, indigenous to Lesvos, exclusively grown on the lava of the volcanic western part of the island.
 This gives Methymnaeos Organic Wines a rather distinct minerality.

-Since 1985, the year of its foundation, Methymnaeos Organic Winery has increasingly evolved into an export-oriented, dynamic niche producer, combining entrepreneurship with research and development, promoting progress on an island hampered by unemployment and the refugee crisis, and attracting tourists through winery tours, with exports since 2019 corresponding, on average, to 65% of the winery’s yearly turnover.
-Methymnaeos Organic Wines are nowadays exported to Canada, China, France, Germany, Japan, Russia, Switzerland, Taiwan, United Kingdom, and the United States of America.
+Since 1985, the year of its foundation, Methymnaeos Organic Winery has increasingly evolved into an export-oriented, dynamic, niche producer, combining entrepreneurship with research and development, promoting progress on a peripheral island hampered by unemployment and the refugee crisis and attracting tourists through winery tours, with exports since 2019 corresponding, on average, to 65% of the winery’s yearly turnover.
+Methymnaeos Organic Wines are nowadays exported to Canada, China, France, Germany, Japan, Russia, Switzerland, United Kingdom and the United States of America.

-Methymnaeos Organic Winery was founded by intellectual, author and publisher Dimitris Lambrou, Dr. Yannis Lambrou's father, in 1985.
-That was the year when Dimitris Lambrou planted in Chidira exclusively with Chidiriotiko grapevines the winery vineyard, the first on Lesvos designed from its inception to produce professionally made wines.
-This vineyard was planted with the dual purpose to revive the almost extinct winegrape Chidiriotiko and to establish on Lesvos the art of winemaking, then non-existent on an island which was and still is the world capital of ouzo.
-Methymnaeos’ winemaking facility, equipped with the latest winemaking technology, was built in 1994.
+Methymnaeos Organic Winery was founded by intellectual, author and publisher Dimitris Lambrou, Yannis Lambrou's father, in 1985.
+That was the year when Dimitris Lambrou planted exclusively with Chidiriotiko grapevines the winery vineyard, the first on Lesvos designed from its inception to produce professionally made wines.
+This vineyard, planted near Chidira in an inactive volcano containing huge quantities of sulfur and copper sulfate, had the dual purpose to revive the almost extinct winegrape Chidiriotiko and to reestablish on Lesvos the ancient art of winemaking, then non-existent on an island that was and still is the world capital of ouzo.
+A basic source of inspiration for intellectual Dimitris Lambrou was the glorious ancient winemaking tradition of Lesvos and Chidira, verified by the ancient stone phallus found in 1959 near Methymnaeos Organic Winery, nowadays on display at the winery.
+This ancient winemaking tradition had reached ground zero in 1985, when Methymnaeos vineyard was planted, as grape and wine production on Lesvos were basically non-existent at the time, but this did not avert Dimitris Lambrou from founding in 1994 Methymnaeos’ winemaking facility, completed in 1997 and equipped with the latest winemaking technology.

 Having a bright history of firsts, Methymnaeos Organic Winery seems to have an even brighter future, with exports expanding to many more countries as a very possible scenario in the years to come.